-Services PMI falls to 52.6 in March: service economy cools somewhat as business activity slows down
+Services PMI falls to 47.4 in June – fewer jobs in service companies as economy cools

 Purchasing Managers´Index - Services,

 Today I will participate in three seminars, all related to what Swedbank is working hard for- and will continue to work hard for.